How To Reheat Lasagna

 Reheat lasagna instructions

-When lasagna sits in the fridge the noodles absorb the moisture from the cheese and the sauce.
+When lasagna is stored in the fridge the noodles absorb the moisture from the cheese and the sauce.
 This can make the flavors meld but it can also make for chewy lasagna when it’s not reheated correctly.

 The key is to add moisture so that it doesn’t dry out during the reheating process and also reheat your lasagna covered for two reasons.
 One, to help keep in moisture, and two, so that the cheese doesn’t burn.